Pippa Ross: Storylines

 Pippa then gives birth to a son, Christopher (Ashleigh Bell-Weir) and a christening is held.
 Pippa and Tom later adopt Sally.
 When Tom suffers a heart attack and is hospitalized for several weeks, Pippa begins to feel the strain.
 Coral visits and offers to help out physically and financially.
 It soon emerges that Coral is shoplifting and she tells Pippa she misses the standard of living prior to Bert's retirement.
-When Tom recovers and returns home, He accuses Pippa of having an affair with local shark Hunter Zac Burgess (Mark Conroy) and their marriage undergoes a testing time but they manage to put it behind them.
+When Tom recovers and returns home, he accuses Pippa of having an affair with local shark hunter Zac Burgess (Mark Conroy) and their marriage undergoes a testing time but they manage to put it behind them.
 Pippa is left devastated when Tom suffers a second heart attack and dies.
-Michael Ross (Dennis Coard) arrives in Summer Bay several months later and Pippa is clearly attracted to him but feels guilty as Tom has only been dead a few months.
-Despite resistance from Sally and Michael's son Haydn (Andrew Hill), Pippa and Michael marry.
+Michael Ross arrives in Summer Bay six months later and Pippa is clearly attracted to him but feels guilty as Tom has only been dead a few months.
+Despite resistance from Sally and Michael's son Haydn Ross (Andrew Hill), Pippa and Michael marry.

 Pippa then falls pregnant again and gives birth to another son, Dale (Olivia Alfonzetti).
 Several months later Dale dies of SIDS (Sudden Infant Death Syndrome).
 The family are in debt, which is exacerbated further when Michael takes out a loan to pay off Haydn's gambling debts.
-This leads to arguments and Pippa and Michael separate over Christmas 1994 but reconcile after Sally runs away.
-In 1996, Michael drowns while trying to save Sam Marshall (Ryan Clark) during a storm which floods the Bay.
+This leads to arguments and Pippa and Michael separate over Christmas 1994, but reconcile after Sally runs away.
+Michael drowns while trying to save Sam Marshall (Ryan Clark) during a storm which floods the Bay.
 Pippa then builds up a strong bond with fellow widow Angel Parrish (Melissa George) whose husband Shane (Dieter Brummer) had also died several months earlier.
 Pippa is later awarded a Medal of the Order of Australia (OAM) for her years of service as a foster carer.
 Ian Routledge (Patrick Dickson) begins staying at the caravan park and takes an interest in Pippa and wants her to come travelling with him.
 She declines but when Ian returns a few months later, she accepts his offer and she, Christopher and Ian leave the Bay to live in the Carrington Ranges.
-Sally later attends their wedding in 1999.
+Sally later attends their wedding the following year.
 The next year Pippa, along with many other past residents, return to Summer Bay for Sally's wedding to Kieran Fletcher (Spencer McLaren).
 After Sally jilts Kieran, Pippa comforts her.
 Pippa then sells the house to The Sutherland family before departing.